LIBOR and Other Benchmarks LIBOR Transition

 Market participants have noted a number of potential accounting and tax issues that may arise as a result of the transition to RFRs, including those related to the areas of the recognition and derecognition of assets and liabilities, the measurement of assets and liabilities and hedge accounting.

-In this regard, steps are currently being taken by accounting bodies to ensure that the market is consulted on the accounting issues and that potential reliefs are considered.
-For example, the International Accounting Standards Board (IASB) plans to publish its final amendments to IFRS and IAS accounting standards by Q3 2020 to ease the accounting implications of the IBOR reform on financial reporting.
+In this regard, steps have been taken by accounting bodies to ensure that the market is consulted on the accounting issues and that relief is provided as a result of the transition.
+For example, the International Accounting Standards Board (IASB) has published its final amendments to IFRS and IAS accounting standards in Q3 2020 to ease the accounting implications of the IBOR reform on financial reporting.

 How is Standard Chartered preparing for the transition and what should our clients be doing?